abmudd/Assembly/MuntjacAnalysis/README.md

 ## 2. HiCbins_1Mb.py

-Python script that extracts number of contacts per 1 Mb bin for the M. muntjak assembly from mnd.
+Python script that extracts number of contacts per 1 Mb bin for the M. muntjak assembly from Juicer merged no dups output.

 ### Prerequisite Python modules: